pantheon-systems/documentation/source/content/guides/filesystem/05-tmp.md

 <Tab title="Drupal 7" id="d7workaround">

-Configure a temporary path that uses a private subdirectory of Pantheon's networked filesystem using `$conf` override in `settings.php`.
+You must configure a temporary path that uses a private subdirectory of Pantheon's networked filesystem using the `$conf` override in the `settings.php` file.

+1. Verify that you have the `private` and `tmp` directories.
+These directories do not exist by default.
+You must create the folders via SFTP if you have not done so already.
+We do not recommend using a public path because core treats the temporary path as non-web-accessible by default.

 1. Replace `some_tmp_setting` with the conflicting module or theme setting: